rsksmart/devportal-1.0/rif/multisig/sdk/policies.md

 ___

 > **IMPORTANT**: With the previously mentioned methods, we are creating the transaction, but we are not changing the Multisig account yet.
-The change will be applied once the transaction will be executed, after being signed by the right number of owners.
+The change will be applied once the transaction is executed, after being signed by the right number of owners.
 Please refers to [transaction execution](/rif/multisig/sdk/transaction_confirmation) for further instructions.